 A podcast which slowly works you up from walking to being able to run for 5km continuously that you can take at your own pace.
 Plug in your headphones and pound the pavement as you work your way up.
 Find out more and download the podcast online here.

-As an activity done typically with one person per bike, cycling offers a great way to get outdoors and move more during this time of physical distancing.
+As an activity done typically with one person per bike, cycling offers a great way to get outdoors and move more during this time of social distancing.
 Transport for Greater Manchester have numerous maps of cycle routes that you can ride along online here.

 Cycling is also a safe way to make essential journeys and will help to reduce demand on public transport.